caarson/better-browser-mcp/README.md

 Everything you expect from the original—plus pragmatic upgrades:

 - Unified tool: `run_research` with modes `auto | task | research | deep_research` (auto chooses the lightest viable path).
-- Smarter resource use: favors single-window tasks; deep research defaults to 1 parallel browser (configurable).
+- Smarter resource use: single-window model; deep research runs tabs-only and defaults to 1 concurrent tab (configurable).
 - Search engine control: default Bing; supports DuckDuckGo, Brave, Google, or a custom engine template.
 1.  **`run_auto`**
   *   **Description:** Auto-selects between `task`, `research`, and `deep_research` using the same heuristics as `run_research(mode="auto")`.
   *   **Arguments:**
     *   `topic_or_task` (string, required): The prompt describing the task or research topic.
-    *   `max_windows` (integer, optional): Upper bound on how many browser windows can be used in parallel (only applied when deep research is selected).
+    *   `max_tabs` (integer, optional): Upper bound on how many tabs can be used in parallel within a single window (applies when deep research is selected).
   *   **Returns:** (string) Final result or research report string.
 ### The Essentials
 2.  **`run_research`**